julientoucoula17/crossfit_open-streamlit-docker/README.md

-# Analysis Crossfit Opens 2020 with Streamlit 🎨
+# Analysis of Crossfit Opens Athletes 2020 with Streamlit 🎨

 ## Objective:
 The goal is to do an analysis on RX athletes in this phase of the Open in 2020.